Inclusive $J/\psi$ productions in pp collisions at $\sqrt{s}=$ 5.02, 7, and 13 TeV with the PACIAE model: Results and discussions

 The upper row panels of Fig. \ref{fig:all_ph_mid} present the $p_{\rm T}$-differential inclusive $J/\psi$ cross sections at mid-rapidity in pp collisions at $\sqrt{s} = 5.02$, 7, and 13 TeV.
 Solid circles denote the experimental data, while open downward triangles represent the inclusive $J/\psi$ results from the PACIAE model, which incorporates PRS and HRS effects.
 In the PACIAE model, the $J/\psi$ cross section is obtained by normalizing the per-event differential $J/\psi$ yield to the nucleon–nucleon inelastic non-diffractive cross section ($\sigma_{\rm ND}^{\rm NN}$) \cite{Jpsi_7_mid}, as given by

 where $N_{\rm ND}^{\rm NN}$ is the total number of inelastic non-diffractive events.
 The values of $\sigma_{\rm ND}^{\rm NN}$ for pp collisions at $\sqrt{s} = 5.02$, 7, and 13 TeV are 47.72 mb, 50.76 mb, and 56.42 mb, respectively, as calculated by PACIAE 4.0.
 These values are consistent with the estimations from the experimental measurements \cite{MB_cs}.
 The middle row panels display the ratios between the data and the inclusive results from the model, showing that the PACIAE model describes the data reasonably well.
 Except for the last data point at $\sqrt{s} = 7$ TeV, the discrepancy between data and model is within 30$\%$.
-The upper row panels also show the $p_{\rm T}$-differential cross sections for the prompt $J/\psi$ mesons from the NRQCD channels (empty diamonds), the cluster collapse (empty upward triangles), and the non-prompt process (empty squares).
+The upper row panels also show the $p_{\rm T}$-differential cross sections for the $J/\psi$ mesons from the NRQCD channels (empty diamonds), the cluster collapse (empty upward triangles), and the non-prompt process (empty squares).
 The lower row panels present their corresponding fractions in the inclusive $J/\psi$ production.
 The results indicate that the dominant contribution comes from the NRQCD production, while the fractions of $J/\psi$ from the cluster collapse and the non-prompt process are relatively small.
-The average fractions of prompt and non-prompt components in inclusive $J/\psi$ production at mid-rapidity in pp collisions at $\sqrt{s} = 5.02$, 7, and 13 TeV are summarized in Table \ref{tab:fractions_Jpsi_in_inclusive}.
-As the collision energy increases, the $J/\psi$ fractions from the cluster collapse and non-prompt processes show an increasing trend, whereas the fraction from the NRQCD process shows a decreasing trend.
+The $p_{\rm T}$-average fractions of prompt and non-prompt components in inclusive $J/\psi$ production at mid-rapidity in pp collisions at $\sqrt{s} = 5.02$, 7, and 13 TeV are summarized in Table \ref{tab:fractions_Jpsi_in_inclusive}.
+With increasing collision energy, the relative contributions of the cluster collapse and non-prompt processes to the inclusive $J/\psi$ production exhibit a growing trend, while the fraction originating from the NRQCD channel decreases.
+This behavior stems from the distinct energy dependence of the production cross sections in each channel.
+At LHC energies, the $J/\psi$ cross section from the NRQCD process grows relatively slowly, scaling roughly as $\sigma \propto s^{-\alpha}$ with $\alpha > 0$ \cite{NRQCD_1}.
+In contrast, the cross section for $b\bar{b}$ production rises more rapidly with energy than that for $c\bar{c}$ \cite{bbbar_ccbar_cs}.
+Consequently, although the absolute yield from NRQCD still increases, its relative contribution is gradually diluted by the faster-growing cluster collapse and non-prompt channels.